Kyle Larson wins on 17th anniversary of Hendrick plane crash - NewsBreak

 “I didn’t ever get to meet Ricky or the other men and women who lost their lives that day,” Larson said.
 “But I felt the importance of this race.
 So crazy how it all worked out for me to win.
 So again, thank you to Rick Hendrick, I know this means a lot to you and I’m glad I could get it done.”

-When Rick Hendrick texted Larson earlier Sunday, he told his new driver that all four of the Hendrick crews would turn their hats backwards on the fifth lap in honor of how Ricky Hendrick wore his caps.
-He urged Larson to be the leader on the fifth lap and Larson was determined to deliver.

-“To lose your child and so many other people that day, I can't imagine what the feeling may have been for everybody at that time,” Larson said.
-“So to come here 17 years to the day and win in this paint scheme, with this number, it's just pretty surreal.
-I've heard lots of good stories about Ricky and I wish I could have met him.”

-The victory was Larson's third consecutive and fourth over the last six playoff races.
-Larson has won three straight races twice this season and is the first driver to do that since the late Dale Earnhardt in 1987.
+The victory was Larson’s third consecutive and fourth win over the last six playoff races.
+Larson has now won three-straight races twice this season and is the first driver to do that since the late Dale Earnhardt in 1987.

 Larson is locked into the Nov.
 7 championship finale, and the remaining three spots in the winner-take-all title race will be settled next Sunday at Martinsville Speedway in Virginia — where the Hendrick flight was headed on that 2004 race morning.

-But in finishing second, Elliott moved above the cutline and is second in the standings headed to Martinsville.
-Denny Hamlin is third and Joe Gibbs Racing teammate Kyle Busch fourth, a single point above the elimination line.

-Kevin Harvick finished third in a Ford and there was no chance of another incident with Elliott because NASCAR two weeks ago demanded the two end their feud.
+Kevin Harvick finished third in a Ford and there was no chance of another incident with Elliott since NASCAR two weeks ago demanded the two end their feud.

-Kurt Busch was fourth and followed by Hamlin, the highest-finishing Toyota driver.
+Kurt Busch was fourth and followed by Denny Hamlin, the highest-finishing Toyota driver.

 It was a terrible day for Team Penske despite Joey Logano’s ninth-place finish.
 Brad Keselowski finished 17th and Ryan Blaney was wrecked on a late restart and finished 37th.